Icod de los Vinos

 Icod de los Vinos is a municipality in the province of Santa Cruz de Tenerife on the island of Tenerife, in the Canary Islands (Spain), located in the northwestern part of the island.
 Inhabitants of Icod are known in Spanish as "icodenses".

 Icod has an area of 95.90 km2, is situated at an altitude of 235 m above sea level, and had a population of 23,496 in 2022.

 Location

 Icod de los Vinos is located on a continuous smooth slope that stretches from the extensive forests of Canary Island Pine down to the sea, and has almost 10 km of shoreline.
-The city is surrounded by fertile valley, and its streets and corners offer views of the volcanic mountain Teide, as well as dense pine forests which descend from its summit to Icod's higher-altitude districts.
+The town is surrounded by fertile valley, and its streets and corners offer views of the volcanic mountain Teide, as well as dense pine forests which descend from its summit to Icod's higher-altitude districts.
 Its banana plantations, orchards and vineyards give rise to a lively commerce.
 The valley is a fertile and agriculturally rich comarca, as shown by the town's full name, Icod de los Vinos (Icod of the Wines).

 Icod de los Vinos is located about 47 km west of the capital, Santa Cruz de Tenerife.